 - Have proof of your car's value.
 Drivers should have documentation to show their car's value in case the insurance company tries to lower the car's worth.
 You can find used car values on websites such as kbb.com

 - Seek help from a third party.
 A repair shop may quote one price for a car's damages, and the insurance company may give a different number.
 This doesn't mean the driver has to automatically agree with the adjuster's estimate.

 First, the driver should give their insurer a list of parts from the auto shop.
 In addition, they should check to see if there is an "appraisal clause" in their policy.
 This clause lets a person seek help from a third party.

 In this case, the customer can get a quote from an auto shop they choose.
-Then the third party will determine how much an insurance company should pay based on the consumer's quote and the number the insurance company gives
+Then the third party will figure out how much an insurance company should pay.
+They'll base this on the consumer's quote and the number the insurance company gives

 - Contact your state’s Insurance Commissioner or Director of Insurance.
 The Insurance Commissioner makes sure insurance companies are following state laws and protects consumers.
 A consumer can file a complaint against their insurer through the state Insurance Commissioner

 - Seek professional legal help.
 When pursuing a claim that involves a serious injury, it is often advisable to seek an attorney’s help.
 This is especially wise if damages are extensive (and costly).
 An attorney will generally offer a free consultation.
 You can also sue your insurance company for bad faith insurance practices and breach of contract

 Q: My claim was rejected without explanation.
 What can I do?

 A: Ask the insurance company that rejected your claim for a written denial letter.
 This letter should contain a reason why your claim was rejected.
 Knowing the reason your claim was denied is the first step in challenging their decision.